IRIDIXVdt/2021W-UBCO-COSC-499-Cyclops/tech_tranning_completion_record/Readme.md

-This folder recored the completion of our tech tranning completion
+This folder contains the proof of tech training completions.